mrakgr/Trading-Journal/methodology.md

 I'll try buying 100 shares worth of NBIS to start testing it out.
 The problem with backtesting is that I can't backtest my own discretionary news evaluation.

+What I am trying to capture with this system is a persitent pattern of higher highs and higher lows on consequtive bars, and there is a component of waiting for the bar to close to reduce the amount of shakeout.